pasquale90/pi-loop-console/files/info/rpi-setup.md

 ## Raspberry Pi

-For the current Piloop setup, a [Raspberry Pi 3 Model B+](https://www.raspberrypi.com/products/raspberry-pi-3-model-b/) has been used.
+For the current PiLoop setup, a [Raspberry Pi 3 Model B+](https://www.raspberrypi.com/products/raspberry-pi-3-model-b/) has been used.

 ### OS

-Piloop runs on Linux server.
+PiLoop runs on Linux server.
 No desktop environment is required.
-It is tested on various debian distros (i.e. [diet-pi](https://dietpi.com/#download), [Debian server](https://raspi.debian.net/) etc)
+It is tested on various debian distros (i.e. [diet-pi](https://dietpi.com/#download), [Debian server](https://raspi.debian.net/) etc).

 ## Components list